quickbrownfox319/quickbrownfox319.github.io/_posts/2020-06-01-ssh-git-config.md

 Host my-server
     Hostname myserver.com
     User iamuser
-    IdentityFile ~/.ssh/my-server-key.pub
+    IdentityFile ~/.ssh/my-server-key
 ```

-Here, `Host my-server` is your alias to the account you're SSHing to, with input parameters of your server hostname, username, and the public key file location.
+Here, `Host my-server` is your alias to the account you're SSHing to, with input parameters of your server hostname, username, and the private key file location.
 The manual way of SSHing into your server would be with a command like `ssh iamuser@myserver.com`, in which it'd ask you to provide the username/password if that's enabled, or allow/deny you based on the public key you provide.
 However, with this configuration, you can just run `ssh my-server` to use your SSH identity file to acces your server, given that you've set one up.

 # Using SSH config with Github